apita1423/whiskers-n-whole-beans/README.md

 - Mo and Eva

 The Mo and Eva section, which has the heading of "Behind every idea there is a story..." is essentially the about us page.
 It starts with the story behind the idea of Whiskers N Whole Bean and Mo and Eva are the start of that.
 Mo and Eva are my actual cats and they were adopted.
 They do also have a brother called Thorin, who is a labrador.
-The image used here is my personal image.
+The image used here is my personal photo.

 ![Mo and Eva](/assets/readme-images/people-mo-eva.png)